Artist Collection: (315 of 844)< Previous | Next >

 - Contact Artist Send Artist an Email

 - Artist Biography

-I have been behind a camera for over 27 years now.
+- I have been behind a camera for over 27 years now.
 Everything from 4x5 to 35mm to now digital.
 My passion is the beauty of God's creations on this wonderful earth.
-I am constantly chasing the light from The PAcific NW to the Desert SW and down to Australia in search of images that best capture ...
+I am constantly chasing the light from The PAcific NW to the Desert SW and down to Australia in search of images that best capture the ...